MenuToggle Menu

 Learning the Basics

-In this video, learn how to make an interaction involving a rectangle layer moving to where another rectangle layer is—anywhere in the scene.
+In this video tutorial, you'll learn how to make an engaging interaction using ProtoPie.
+Watch as we demonstrate how to move a rectangle layer to the position of another rectangle layer, no matter where it is in the scene.

 Learn more about layer properties and doing simple calculations.